-In keeping with our commitment to protecting your privacy and in compliance with the Data Protection Act 1998, the statement below is intended to inform you of our data processing practices.
+In keeping with our commitment to protecting your privacy and in compliance with our legal requirements, the statement below is intended to inform you of our data processing practices.

 We will not pass your details to any third party.

 We will collect information from you when you contact us through the website, if you become a member or book a place on one of our events.
 The information we collect may include your contact details such as your postal and email address.

 Sometimes, with your consent, we will process your personal data to provide you with information about our work or our activities that you have requested or are expecting.

 We will also processes your data when it is in our legitimate interests to do this and when these interests do not override your rights.
 Those legitimate interests include providing you with information on our campaigning, fundraising, newsletter requests and other activities.
 We will never share your details with third parties.
 Please see the section on Legitimate Interests below for more information.

 You have the right to request a copy of any information we hold about you and to have that information amended if it is incorrect.